KaiChen1008/Sim-to-Real-Virtual-Guidance-for-Robot-Navigation/docs/_sources/introduction/introduction.rst.txt

 Intro.
 ----------------

-we propose a new modular framework for addressing the reality gap in the vision domain and navigating a robot via virtual signals.
+We propose a new modular framework for addressing the reality gap in the vision domain and navigating a robot via virtual signals.
 Our robot uses a single monocular camera for navigation, without assuming any usage of LIDAR, stereo camera, or odometry information from the robot.

 Features